cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Einfo2, Einfo3 denotes optional application-specific information sent
 encrypted under keys Ke2, Ke3 defined below;

-- IdU is the user's identity used by the server to fetch the corresponding user record, including EnvU, OPRF key, etc. (it can be omitted from message KE1 if the information is available to the server in some other way);
+- IdU is the user's identity used by the server to construct `credential_response`, which contains the server's OPRF response and EnvU.
+IdU can be omitted from message KE1 if the information is available to the server in some other way;

 - IdS, the server's identity, is not shown explicitly, it can be part of an info field (encrypted or not), part of EnvU, or can be known from other context